Mesa Laboratories (NASDAQ:MLAB) Shares Gap Up to $294.35

-Mesa Laboratories, Inc. (NASDAQ:MLAB)’s share price gapped up before the market opened on Tuesday .
+Mesa Laboratories, Inc. (NASDAQ:MLAB) shares gapped up prior to trading on Tuesday .
 The stock had previously closed at $294.35, but opened at $300.97.
-Mesa Laboratories shares last traded at $300.97, with a volume of 7 shares traded.
+Mesa Laboratories shares last traded at $300.97, with a volume of 7 shares trading hands.

-A number of brokerages have issued reports on MLAB.
+MLAB has been the subject of several research reports.
 TheStreet cut Mesa Laboratories from a “b-” rating to a “c” rating in a research report on Friday, January 7th.
 Zacks Investment Research cut Mesa Laboratories from a “buy” rating to a “hold” rating in a research report on Wednesday, January 12th.

-The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, March 15th.
-Stockholders of record on Monday, February 28th will be given a $0.16 dividend.
+The company also recently announced a quarterly dividend, which will be paid on Tuesday, March 15th.
+Investors of record on Monday, February 28th will be paid a $0.16 dividend.
 The ex-dividend date is Friday, February 25th.
-This represents a $0.64 annualized dividend and a dividend yield of 0.23%.
-Mesa Laboratories’s dividend payout ratio is 68.82%.
+This represents a $0.64 dividend on an annualized basis and a dividend yield of 0.23%.
+Mesa Laboratories’s payout ratio is 68.82%.

-In related news, Director John James Sullivan sold 5,192 shares of the company’s stock in a transaction on Monday, November 15th.
+In other Mesa Laboratories news, Director John Bradley Schmieder sold 1,000 shares of the stock in a transaction on Monday, January 3rd.
+The stock was sold at an average price of $327.77, for a total transaction of $327,770.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Also, Director John James Sullivan sold 5,192 shares of the stock in a transaction on Monday, November 15th.
 The stock was sold at an average price of $308.02, for a total value of $1,599,239.84.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, SVP Gregory Dinoia sold 280 shares of the company’s stock in a transaction on Monday, November 8th.
-The shares were sold at an average price of $323.72, for a total value of $90,641.60.
 The disclosure for this sale can be found here.
-Insiders sold 13,227 shares of company stock valued at $4,171,321 over the last three months.
-5.10% of the stock is owned by company insiders.
+Insiders sold 13,227 shares of company stock valued at $4,171,321 over the last 90 days.
+5.10% of the stock is currently owned by corporate insiders.

-Hedge funds and other institutional investors have recently modified their holdings of the stock.
-US Bancorp DE raised its stake in shares of Mesa Laboratories by 7.7% in the third quarter.
-US Bancorp DE now owns 11,526 shares of the medical instruments supplier’s stock valued at $3,485,000 after purchasing an additional 824 shares in the last quarter.
-Putnam Investments LLC raised its stake in shares of Mesa Laboratories by 0.8% in the second quarter.
-Putnam Investments LLC now owns 26,990 shares of the medical instruments supplier’s stock valued at $7,319,000 after purchasing an additional 227 shares in the last quarter.
-Bridgewater Associates LP acquired a new position in Mesa Laboratories during the second quarter worth $1,446,000.
-BNP Paribas Arbitrage SA raised its stake in Mesa Laboratories by 37.2% during the second quarter.
-BNP Paribas Arbitrage SA now owns 4,322 shares of the medical instruments supplier’s stock worth $1,172,000 after acquiring an additional 1,173 shares in the last quarter.
-Finally, Clearbridge Investments LLC raised its stake in Mesa Laboratories by 20.6% during the second quarter.
-Clearbridge Investments LLC now owns 3,105 shares of the medical instruments supplier’s stock worth $842,000 after acquiring an additional 530 shares in the last quarter.
-Institutional investors and hedge funds own 91.51% of the company’s stock.
+A number of institutional investors have recently added to or reduced their stakes in the business.
+Conestoga Capital Advisors LLC raised its stake in Mesa Laboratories by 0.4% during the fourth quarter.
+Conestoga Capital Advisors LLC now owns 516,819 shares of the medical instruments supplier’s stock worth $169,563,000 after acquiring an additional 2,196 shares in the last quarter.
+Russell Investments Group Ltd. increased its stake in shares of Mesa Laboratories by 9.7% in the fourth quarter.
+Russell Investments Group Ltd. now owns 51,940 shares of the medical instruments supplier’s stock valued at $17,039,000 after buying an additional 4,583 shares in the last quarter.
+Exchange Traded Concepts LLC increased its stake in shares of Mesa Laboratories by 1.7% in the fourth quarter.
+Exchange Traded Concepts LLC now owns 4,446 shares of the medical instruments supplier’s stock valued at $1,459,000 after buying an additional 75 shares in the last quarter.
+Comerica Bank increased its stake in shares of Mesa Laboratories by 12.0% in the third quarter.
+Comerica Bank now owns 46,124 shares of the medical instruments supplier’s stock valued at $13,650,000 after buying an additional 4,951 shares in the last quarter.
+Finally, Bank of New York Mellon Corp increased its stake in shares of Mesa Laboratories by 12.8% in the third quarter.
+Bank of New York Mellon Corp now owns 60,137 shares of the medical instruments supplier’s stock valued at $18,183,000 after buying an additional 6,827 shares in the last quarter.
+Hedge funds and other institutional investors own 91.51% of the company’s stock.

 Mesa Laboratories, Inc engages in the design, manufacture, and market of instruments and disposable products utilized in healthcare, pharmaceutical, food and beverage, medical device, and petrochemical industries.
 It operates through the following segments: Sterilization and Disinfection Control, Instruments, Continuous Monitoring, and Biopharmaceutical Development.